CrashGit/Mainframe/README.md

 If you don't want these two files, just delete them and remove the #Include line associated with them in `main().ahk`

+&nbsp;

 Hovering the mouse over the titles will also show a tooltip with a brief description.

 I wasn't a fan of TrayTips so I created a custom notification banner that fades/slides in and out.

 Added a unique animation when reloading the script.
-Still new to classes so it probably looks like a disaster to anyone used to writing them.
-I'm not sure how to get the text closer to one another, or how to make it easier to insert whatever text you want it to be.
+Still new to classes so it probably looks like a disaster to anyone used to writing them. ~~I'm not sure how to get the text closer to one another, or how to make it easier to insert whatever text you want it to be.~~ Now capable of displaying your own text!
+Just edit the `splashScreenText` in the `splash-screen.ahk` file.

 Not sure if I'll be updating this much.
 I didn't compensate for different dpi scalings and I'm unsure if screen resolution plays a factor in anything.
 Just wanted to put it out there to inspire others.